manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Hosting-an-Aurelia-app-on-Azure.md

 We now have two proxy functions.
 The first one, named `root`, will be used to load the `index.html` when accessing the root of our function app's domain, and a second one named `default` which will simply forward any other requests to the Blob storage container.
-The first one will be used when loading our Aurelia application itself, and the second one will kick in when the `index.html` file will load our application's bundles, CSS files or images.
+The first one will be used to load our Aurelia application itself, and the second one will kick in when the `index.html` file will load our application's bundles, CSS files or images.